Chorus-bdd/chorus-js-react-calculator/README.md

 * `yarn e2e`

-This will run the script under e2e/e2e.sh, which starts up the docker cluster and runs all the tests under ./feature
+This will run the script under e2e/e2e.sh, which starts up the docker cluster and runs all the tests under ./feature This will start all the containers once and run the test

 ### Watching the tests running